risk-first/website/Debugging-Bets.md

 - `H1`:  The security token being used was corrupted somehow, in my `curl` test.  (unlikely)
 - `H2`:  Again pertaining to `curl`, maybe I had a very short life-span of token, and it had expired? (likely)
-- `H3`:  Perhaps my App didn’t have the privileges it needed to operate?  (somewhat likely)
+- `H3`:  Perhaps Tables App didn’t have the privileges it needed to operate?  (somewhat likely)
 - `H4`:  Maybe there was some _new_ problem with the Encryption Agent?  (very likely)
 - `H5`:  Maybe I was somehow creating the security token wrongly?   (likely)
 - `H6`:  The fact that `curl` and my server code got different responses is suspicious.
 Was my server using the wrong certificate? (quite likely)